PREEvision – Automotive Ethernet and Service-Oriented E/E Architectures

 It additionally allows to design and visualize the underlying service-oriented architecture (SOA) and to define service interfaces and the corresponding software architecture.
 PREEvision's functionality for automotive Ethernet networks supports both the AUTOSAR Classic platform with its signal-based approach as well as the service-oriented Adaptive AUTOSAR platform.

-AUTOSAR import and export for Ethernet systems
+AUTOSAR import and export

 The Use Case